IvorySQL/ivory-cloud/README.md

 ## Installation instructions

-As an open-source backend project, ivory-cloud requires the local installation of git, jdk, maven, etc., during the development process.
+As an open-source backend project, ivory-cloud requires the local installation of `git`, `jdk`, `maven`, etc., during the development process.

 Fork the backend repository of the open-source cloud platform to your own GitHub account, then clone it to your local machine, for example: